 - If you are not on Whole30, this soup goes great over Mexican Red Rice and accompanied by warm corn tortillas.
 Either way, I recommend topping it off with a little lime juice and this Jalapeño Salsa.

 Originally published September 22, 2018.
-Updated post September 2022.
+Updated post September 2022 and again January 2024.

 Janelle